mstorsjo/llvm-mingw/README.md

 - The windres replacement, llvm-rc, isn't very mature and doesn't support everything that GNU windres does.
-- The DLL version of libc++ doesn't have a fixed supported ABI, so in theory, code built against an older version of the DLL is not guaranteed to work with a newer version of the DLL.
 - The toolchain defaults to using the Universal CRT (which is only available out of the box since Windows 10, but can be installed on Vista or newer) and defaults to targeting Vista.
 These defaults can be changed in